laserlemon/simple_oauth/README.md

 Simply builds and verifies OAuth headers

-## <a name="pulls"></a>Submitting a Pull Request
+## <a name="pulls"></a>Contributing
 1. Fork the project.
 2. Create a topic branch.
-3. Implement your feature or bug fix.
-4. Add documentation for your feature or bug fix.
+3. Add failing tests.
+4. Add code to pass the failing tests.
-5. Run <tt>bundle exec rake doc:yard</tt>.
-If your changes are not 100% documented, go back to step 4.
+5. Run `bundle exec rake`.
+If failing, repeat step 4.
-6. Add tests for your feature or bug fix.
-7. Run <tt>bundle exec rake test</tt>.
-If your changes are not 100% covered, go back to step 6.
-8. Commit and push your changes.
+6. Commit and push your changes.
-9. Submit a pull request.
-Please do not include changes to the gemspec or version file.
-(If you want to create your own version for some reason, please do so in a separate commit.)
+7. Submit a pull request.
+Please do not include changes to the gemspec.

 ## <a name="rubies"></a>Supported Rubies
 This library aims to support and is [tested